semaphoreci/docs/docs/account-management/checking-the-connection-between-github-and-semaphore-2.0.md

 that yourself.

 ## Check deploy key health
-When Semaphore 2.0 project is created a deploy key is generated on GitHub.
+When a Semaphore 2.0 project is created a deploy key is generated on GitHub.
 One deploy key is generated on GitHub repository per each Semaphore 2.0 project connected to that repository.
 There could be several reasons why deploy key is not available anymore:
 - It was manually removed from the repository;